tidalmigrations/tidalmigrations.github.io/pages/api/importing_servers.md

 '
 ```

-This will allow you to import your servers to the Tidal Migrations API!
+This will allow you to import your servers to the Tidal API!

 The response of the above request should be the following: